Top 5 levada walks in Madeira

 This mountain walk takes you along the three peaks of Madeira finishing in the highest peak of all at 1,870 metres up.
 The path runs for the most part over steps cut into the rock that were carved 40 years ago.

-The ridge that links Pico Arieiro to Pico Ruivo © JVP pHoTOs - Flickr Creative Commons
+The ridge that links Pico Arieiro to Pico Ruivo © JVP pHoTOs - Flickr CC BY-ND 2.0

 Along the way you can see the Miradouro Ninho da Manta (The Buzzard's Nest) that shows you a stunning view down into the valley below.
 Pico Ruivo is a good stopping point with a hut for shelter.